-Provide incentives for the management of climate-related issues Comment Row We provide bonuses for achievement of climate and sustainability related targets.
+Provide incentives for the management of climate-related issues Comment R ow Yes We provide bonuses for achievement of climate and sustainability related targets.
 The climate-related targets are included in the KPI's of our employees.
 These 1 bonuses are available for all employees including the CEO and the Board of Directors.